 - Live Monitoring: Hevo allows you to monitor the data flow so you can check where your data is at a particular point in time.

 Incoming Webhooks allow you to send asynchronous messages into Google Chat from apps that aren’t bots themselves.
 For example, you may set up a monitoring programme to notify on-call workers via Google Chat when a server fails.
 Incoming Webhooks provide a quick and simple method to integrate and interact with existing workflows without having to write the entire bot applications.

 Setting up Google Chat Webhook Integration

-The steps to set up Google Chat Webhook Integration are as follows:
+The steps to create Webhook Google Chat Connection are as follows: